wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [CKR - Hands](https://www.nexusmods.com/newvegas/mods/82147)

-Facegen Patches - These can be found all across the nexus.
-Lack of appropriate patching will result in SIGNIFICANT visual oddities.
+[Facegen Patches](https://www.nexusmods.com/newvegas/articles/55233) - Lack of appropriate patching will result in SIGNIFICANT visual oddities.
 Alternatively, the bLoadFaceGenHeadEGTFiles setting in the falloutcustom.ini can be enabled in lieu of using facegen patches.
-Enabling this setting will have a large performance impact.
+Enabling this setting WILL have a large performance impact.
 - [TTW Facegen Patch](https://www.nexusmods.com/newvegas/mods/82447)
 - Facegen Patches for Various Mods
   - [Facegen Patches Location #1](https://www.nexusmods.com/newvegas/mods/83129)